eduardofischermath/shisima/ISSUES.md

 with versioning (done with git tags).
 The versioning is X.Y.Z, following the major/minor/patch convention, with occasional appendices to convey prep, alpha, beta, rc, etc.
-There two long-lived branches, called "master" and "develop", with the first tracking at all moments the best shipped version and the second centralizing the process of fixing bugs and creating features (and also of creating bugs).
+There one long-lived branch called "develop", centralizing the process of fixing bugs and creating features (and also of creating bugs).
 This includes a separate short-lived branch for each issue while in development (if it warrants a separate branch), for example issue-XYZW, and also a separate branch for each minor release (for example release-X.Y) containing